harenber/virtualization2_project/backend/Read_me.txt

-At the moment it's possible to communicate with the container from the host machine using ICP.
-Use the comands:
+We have a server and a client container, to test them:

+cd server/
+type this:
-docker build -t project_server .
+docker build -t my_server .
-docker run -p 8001:8001 project_server
+docker network create project_network docker run --rm --network=project_network --name project_server my_server

-And then in the folder client run the pythons script.
+cd client/
+type this:
+docker build -t my_client .
+docker run --rm --network=project_network my_client

+The server receives a request from client and send it back.
+Client prints it.